ARE YOU YEARNING TO JOIN A COMMUNITY OF LEADERS WHO SHARE A COMMON PASSION FOR CHRISTIAN SPIRITUAL FORMATION?

 - Scripture, prayer and reflective disciplines that keep us focused on biblical, contemplative and Trinitarian means of grace

 - Crafting a Rule of Life as the foundation for personal growth and small group sharing

 - Worship times as a community scheduled throughout the retreat

 - Spacious blocks for silence and solitude in the afternoons for prayer, Scripture reading, personal reflection, a walk in the woods or perhaps a nap

 - Optional spiritual direction appointments

 - Teaching sessions on spiritual formation topics based on the retreat theme

 but through what we do with what we know.

 Certificate in Spiritual Leadership (Optional)

-Certificate of completion received after participation in both the Pilgrimage and Pathway Years (all 8 retreats); written reflection papers (2-3 pages) on each theme book assigned; crafting of a personal rule of life; completion of an action plan for developing spiritual leadership in your broader life, workplace, and/or ministry context; taking the Enneagram, MBTI or similar self awareness tool; and participation in mentor meetings between each retreat (1 hour session in person or on Skype three times each year).
+Certificate of completion requires participation in a minimum of 8 unique retreats within the Passage, Pilgrimage, and/or Pathway Years (each year offers 4 unique retreats); written reflection papers (2-3 pages) on each theme book assigned; crafting of a personal rule of life; completion of an action plan for developing spiritual leadership in your broader life, workplace, and/or ministry context; taking the Enneagram, MBTI or similar self awareness tool; and participation in mentor meetings between each retreat (1 hour session in person or on Skype three times each year).
 Additional $250 per year fee applies.